samt95/csvFileManager_C/README.md

 - evalsum [col]
 - evalavg [evalavg]

-Use the help command to view more more info on each command.
+Use the help command to view more info on each command.